tony12288221/fishtankExtension/README.md

 # fishtankLiveViewer

-fishtankViewer is a Chromium extension that allows users to view multiple live streams from various locations in a fishtank live website.
+fishtankExtension is a Chromium extension that allows users to view multiple live streams from various locations in a fishtank live website.
 Users can toggle streams on and off, and expand individual streams to fullscreen.

 ## Features